Biden signs foreign aid bill providing crucial military assistance to Ukraine - KESQ

 Among the capabilities included in the new package is ammunition for High Mobility Artillery Rocket Systems (HIMARS), artillery rounds, RIM-7 and AIM-9M air defense missiles, Bradley Infantry Fighting Vehicles, Stinger anti-aircraft missiles, and more.
 It also includes various logistics and tactical vehicles, anti-armor systems, training munitions and spare parts, and small arms ammunition including .50 caliber rounds to counter drones.

 CNN reported Tuesday that administration officials have indicated to Congress the US would send long-range Army Tactical Missile Systems, or ATACMS, a system Ukraine has long asked for.
-The ATACMS were not included in the Pentagon’s official list of equipment being sent to Ukraine, though that’s not entirely unusual; last year, when the US provided a particular variant of the ATACMS, the administration did so quietly.

-An official told CNN at the time that the intent in keeping it quiet was to surprise Russia, lest they moved weapons out of range of the missiles before Ukraine could use them.
+The Pentagon revealed it already sent those long-range missiles earlier this month after Biden spoke.

+Biden secretly approved the transfer of the long-range missiles in February for use inside Ukrainian territory.
+The ATACMS missiles were then quietly included in the $300 million aid package announced on March 12 and ultimately delivered to Ukraine earlier this month, according to Pentagon spokesman Lt.
+Col. Garron Garn.

+“It was not announced that we are providing Ukraine with this new capability at the time in order to maintain operational security for Ukraine at their request,” Garn said, deferring questions about their use to Ukraine’s military.

 Biden’s campaign will continue to use TikTok

-Note: CLARIFICATION: This story has been updated to more precisely describe the aid bill and what it supports in Israel and Gaza during the ongoing conflict.